All Episodes

 Just like during Corona, he built hospitals.

-He he manned the hospitals.
+He manned the hospitals.

 He sent all the ventilators, all the PPE.

-I've given you a little laundry list.
+I've given you the laundry list.

-Um, we have good news on the economy.
+We have good news on the economy.

-I loved the news yesterday.
+I love the news yesterday.

-Perhaps that what we've been talking about, what we wanted was the V-shaped recovery.
+Perhaps that what we've been talking about, what we wanted, was the V-shaped recovery.

-Uh, I'm seeing numbers that are really blowing me away.
+I'm seeing numbers that are really blowing me away.

-Retail sales month of May.
+Retail sales, month of May.

-I didn't think we'd see this kind of number in the I didn't even know it would be this large till maybe August after we got the July numbers, hoping that by then everything would be open up.
+I didn't even know it would be this large till maybe August after we got the July numbers, hoping that by then everything would be open up.

-And you know, it's very slow still in a lot of states.
+And, you know, it's very slow still in a lot of states.

 They're happening.